tomhilgers/tomhilgers.github.io/_pages/about.md

 About
 =====
-Since April 2026, I am a researcher and Ph.D. student at the Chair for High Performance Computing at RWTH Aachen University.
+Since April 2026, I am a researcher and PhD student at the Chair for High Performance Computing at RWTH Aachen University.
 I graduated with an M.Sc. in 2026 and with a B.Sc. in 2023, both from RWTH Aachen University.

 Research Interests
 ------